MitulDas/webapp_testing/README.md

 ### Running 🏃

-+ Clone the project from GitHub repository.
++ Clone the project from the GitHub repository.
-+ Open `index.html` file in your browser to start using the converter.
++ Open the `index.html` file in your browser to start using the converter.

 ---